- Type: input problems

 What to do?
 It depends on the failure type and where you are using Galaxy.

 In a rush to solve the problem?
 The top reasons for failures are listed here.
 Also consider searching Known Issues and review the advanced troubleshooting help covered in Reporting Usage Issues or Software bugs (all linked above).
-Your problem may be something we are already working to correct or have exising prior Q and A, Biostars posts, documentation, and/or Galaxy tutorials that include a solution.
+Your problem may be something we are already working to correct or have existing prior Q and A, Galaxy help posts, documentation, and/or Galaxy tutorials that include a solution.

-- But good news!
-The general troubleshooting help applies to most Galaxy servers/tools/functions.
+- The general troubleshooting help applies to most Galaxy servers/tools/functions.

 - If working at a different public Galaxy server, contacting the admins directly to address server-related problems is often necessary.
 Each Galaxy is independently administered.

 Did the job fail with some comments that are not descriptive of the problem?
 Are you sure?

 Click on the bug icon within the error dataset to review details about the problem.
 This does not need to be submitted if you can figure out and correct the problem.
 There is a good chance you'll be able to link your issue to existing troubleshooting help, either here in the Galaxy hub or at Galaxy Help.
 Archived Q\&A may still be helpful, find it here: Galaxy Biostars.